innot/PET-Digital-Simulation/README.md

 Also the included BASIC V1 has the "PEEK Protection" of the BASIC ROMs
 ![PEEK Protection](./docs/images/basic1_no_peek.png)

-But the Diagnostic ROM fails, showing a BAD VIDEO message on the VIDEO TEST.
+But the Diagnostic ROM also fails, showing a BAD VIDEO message on the VIDEO TEST.

 ## Bugs